 Understanding Standards-Based Lesson Planning

-The Office of Bilingual Education and World Languages (OBEWL) of the New York State Education Department (NYSED) presents this next workshop in its 2022 Professional Learning Series: Understanding Standards-Based Lesson Planning.
-This online workshop is offered free of charge for world language educators and administrators working and studying in New York State schools, colleges, and universities.
+The Office of Bilingual Education and World Languages (OBEWL) of the New York State Education Department (NYSED) presents this next webinar in its 2022 Professional Learning Series: Understanding Standards-Based Lesson Planning.
+This webinar is offered free of charge for world language educators and administrators working and studying in New York State schools, colleges, and universities.

 Dr. Joanne O'Toole is a Professor of Modern Language Education in the Curriculum and Instruction Department at SUNY Oswego.
 She is a member of the Executive Committee of the NYSED World Languages Content Advisory Panel and the Principal Investigator of the NYS World Language Standards Initiative.
 Joanne has served in several world language leadership positions including NYSAFLT President and NECTFL Director, and is a regular presenter at national, regional, state, and local conferences.
 Joanne is a certified teacher of Spanish and taught Spanish for 16 years prior to entering post-secondary education.